 A psychrometer is a type of hygrometer, a device that measures relative humidity.
-It uses two thermometers, one dry (dry bulb) and one covered in a fabric saturated with distilled water (wet bulb).
-Air is passed over both thermometers, either by a fan or by swinging the instrument, as in a “sling psychrometer.”
-A psychrometric chart is then used to calculate humidity from the dry and wet bulb temperatures.
-This circuit shows the LTC2991-based psychrometer.
-The two transistors provide the wet bulb and dry bulb temperature readings when connected to the appropriate inputs of the LTC2991.
+A hygrometer uses two thermometers, one dry (dry bulb) and one covered in a fabric saturated with distilled water (wet bulb).
+Air is passed over both thermometers, either by a fan or by swinging the instrument, as in a sling psychrometer.
+A psychrometric chart can then be used to calculate humidity by using the dry and wet bulb temperatures.
+Alternatively, a number of equations exist for this purpose.
+The following equations are used in testing this circuit.